What is a Party Wall Agreement and When Would I Need One?

 Covered by the Party Wall Act 1996, a party wall agreement covers any shared walls, structures or garden boundary walls between two properties.
 It is a legal agreement made between you and your neighbours regarding any building work that will affect either side of this shared boundary.

-Not only does it cover alterations that may directly affect these structures, but it can also cover the effect of any excavations within 3-6 metres of the boundary if the foundations are thought to be impacted.
+Not only does it cover alterations that may directly affect these structures, but it can also cover the effect of any excavations within up to six metres from the boundary if the foundations are thought to be impacted.

 It will contain information and the contact details of both households as well as the party wall surveyors involved.
 There will also be a third surveyor added to the document.
 This silent surveyor will act as a mediator, settling any disputes that arise.